homophonic/homophonic.github.io/content/posts/classical_guitar_is_hard.md

 ways to not disturb strings they should not be touching.

 Sounding combinations and sequences of notes can come with wildly different fingerings depending on context.
-Notes appear in multiple placees, and the fingers used to play them (even if they're in one spot) constantly change.
+Notes appear in multiple places, and the fingers used to play them (even if they're in one spot) constantly change.
 My teacher with over fifty years' experience has remarked on multiple occasions that the difficulty of playing music on guitar is front-loaded in this way -